akashkaveti/deployment-startegy/README.md

 * In a declarative system, you declare the desired state, and the system observes the current and desired state and determines the actions required to reach the desired state from the current state.

-* Kubernetes’ declarative system makes it easier for you to set up applications and let Kubernetes manage the system state.
+* Kubernetes makes it easier for you to set up applications and let Kubernetes manage the system state.
 This allows you to use GitOps tools like Flux and ArgoCD that let you control multiple Kubernetes clusters using a single source of truth.

 * These tools help you minimize configuration drift, an issue to which most concurrent deployments are vulnerable.
 It provides extended deployment and scaling capabilities, and automatically manages containerized applications.